jphaugla/awsDB2ToAuroraPostgres/README.md

 ### Install DB2

 DB2 needs VNC to do the install.
-There is also a silent option not needing vnc with a response file
+There is also a silent option not needing vnc with a response file.
+This may be best path forward.
+THe response file is saved in the github

-* Using the VNC connection to the IBM server, go to download page for DB2 software [free DB2 software](https://www.ibm.com/analytics/db2/trials)
+* Using the VNC connection to the IBM server, go to download page for DB2 software [DB2 software](https://www.ibm.com/support/pages/download-db2-fix-packs-version-db2-linux-unix-and-windows)
-* Scroll down to "Download for free" button and fill out IBMID information (it is free)
+* Scroll down to "DB2 Fix Packs" button and fill out IBMID information (it is free)
 * Some errors on missing 32bit libraries will be generated but IBM says to ignore those error.
 Easiest to install them ahead of time!
 ```bash
 sudo bash